FalHuor/node-nmap/README.md

 ```

+UPDATE 3.0.5
+* Added sudo capabilitiy to scan UDP ports on linux (only for NmapScan)
+* Fixed check for open port check (exact string comparison failed for filtered ports)

 UPDATE 3.0.4
 * Added extra error handling to detect if NMAP cannot be found a default or passed location.